2018 VIP Guests

 - Jeff has run for over 50 years, over thirty of those without injury.

-Copies of Jeff's book, Galloway's Book on Running, were available at our Expo for purchase.
+Copies of Jeff's book, Galloway's Book on Running, will be available at our Expo for purchase.
 If you would like to order any of Jeff's books online you may do so here.

-Anchorage RunFest welcomed the return of running sensation Bart Yasso to our 2017 festivities.
-Bart participated in the Friday and Saturday early morning runs, gave color commentary for the Kids' 2K run and The Amchorage Mile, spoke at the Pasta Feed on Saturday, and ran the Skinny Raven Half Marathon.
+The 2018 Anchorage RunFest welcomes the fifth return of running sensation Bart Yasso.
+Bart will participate in the Friday and Saturday early morning runs and give color commentary for the Kids' 2K run, The Anchorage Mile, and our Sunday races.
 Below is an excerpt taken from Bart's website:

 Yasso also invented the Yasso 800s, a marathon-training schedule used by thousands around the world.
 He is one of the few people to have completed races on all seven continents from the Antarctica marathon to the Mt.
 Kilimanjaro marathon.
 In 1987, Yasso won the U.S. National Biathlon Long Course Championship and won the Smoky Mountain Marathon in 1998.
 He has also completed the Ironman five times and the Badwater 146 through Death Valley.
 He has also cycled, unsupported and by himself, across the country twice.

-Copies of Bart's book, My Life on The Run, were available at our Expo for purchase.
+Copies of Bart's book, My Life on The Run, will be available at our Expo for purchase.